sh3bu/shebu-hxor.github.io/_posts/2022-01-30-LumberjackTurtle.md

 ## Docker_env

-Listing all the files in the `/` directory we see a `.dockerenv'  which means we are in a `docker container`.
+Listing all the files in the `/` directory we see a `.dockerenv `  which means we are in a `docker container` .

 First lets grab the **user.txt flag* before escalating our privileges.
 **user flag** was neither in the `/home` directory nor in the `/root` directory in the docker container.
 On further enumeration I found the `user flag` in `/opt`